 Accepting credit cards means you’re responsible for the proper handling of your customer’s sensitive information.
 There are two major ways companies can make sure they stay secure and compliant with industry standards – PCI and EMV compliance.
 Read on to learn what each of these means and how your business can stay compliant.

 PCI, which stands for Payment Card Industry, is a set of standards put in place to protect the sensitive information of consumers and ensure proper security measures are being taken at establishments that accept credit cards.
 To become PCI compliant, you must complete a short questionnaire once a year.

 If you are not PCI compliant, you run the risk of being charged a PCI non-compliance fee from the credit card companies themselves.
 This is not a fee associated with your merchant processor, which is an important distinction to make.
-Fattmerchant helps ensure all of our members are compliant within the first 60 days of membership with us, helping you avoid that fee and keep your information safe.
+Stax ensures all of our members are compliant within the first 60 days of membership with us, helping you avoid that fee and keep your information safe.

 Chips uniquely encrypt the card information each time it is used.
 This means that “skimmer” technology cannot pull your sensitive information from the card and use it to make unauthorized purchases.

 EMV technology has gotten some pushback since its rollout in 2015, with business owners citing longer checkout times and frustrated customers.
 Improvements are being made continuously to improve the speed of the transactions, plus the added security is worth the few extra seconds at the checkout counter.
 To avoid frustration, make sure your staff is trained on chip technology so that your customers don’t accidentally take out their card too soon or insert the card incorrectly into the machine.